Objectivity in the quantum Brownian motion revisited: Objectivity in QBM

 \subsection{Classical trajectory}

-The fractional frequency conditions \eqref{even condition} and \eqref{odd condition} are independent of a phase in a classical trajectory.
+The fractional frequency conditions Eq. \eqref{even condition} and Eq. \eqref{odd condition} are independent of a phase in a classical trajectory.
 But the phase affects the objectivity in addition to any other objectivity conditions.
-It has not been completely clear in the boson-spin model why as a phase $\phi$ $(0\leq\phi\leq\pi/2)$, in a classical trajectory of a central oscillator increases the better objectivity occurs \cite{Lee:2024iso,Lee:2024idx}.
-Here for the QBM model we show it explicitly.
-From \eqref{eta}, it is worth recognizing that the relevant quantity $\bar{\eta}_k\equiv\eta_k/g_kQ_k$ is a sum of two complex numbers $-e^{-\omega t}v_k$ and $v_k(0)$:
+It has not been completely clear in the boson-spin model why objectivity improves as the phase $\phi$ $(0\leq\phi\leq\pi/2)$ in a classical trajectory of a central oscillator increases \cite{Lee:2024iso,Lee:2024idx}.
+Here for the QBM model we show this explicitly.
+From Eq. \eqref{eta}, it is worth recognizing that the relevant quantity $\bar{\eta}_k\equiv\eta_k/g_kQ_k$ is a sum of two complex numbers $-e^{-i\omega t}v_k$ and $v_k(0)$:

 where

 and the magnitude of $\bar{\eta}_k$ is bounded by